appliedaistudio/maxwellai-dapp/docs/ip-nft.md

 **Enforcement and Dispute Resolution**: The smart contract handles automated enforcement, while the legal IP contract includes provisions for dispute resolution, such as arbitration or court proceedings, in case of disagreements that the smart contract cannot address.

+## Simplified Model for IP-NFTs

+### Key Features

+1. **Royalty Distribution**: The primary function of the IP-NFT is to distribute royalties after the sale of an NFT or the sale of a license deal.
+2. **Off-Chain License Management**: All license purchases and agreements are handled off-chain.
+This simplifies the system and removes the need for sophisticated access code in the application.
+3. **Smart Contract Management**: The smart contract automates the distribution of royalties to IP-NFT holders.
+4. **Legal IP Contract Reference**: The smart contract includes a URL or IPFS hash of the legal IP contract for reference.
+5. **Associated Images**: Each token has an associated image commissioned from an artist.
+6. **Royalty on Subsequent Sales**: A royalty on all subsequent token sales is distributed to AppliedAIstudio and the artist.

 ### Smart Contract Example

 ```solidity